vlavlamat/fullstack-javascript-project-44/README.md

 ## <h2>Description</h2>
 These are five console games:
 1. Even or not?
-You have to guess if a number even or odd.
+You have to guess if a number is even or odd.
 2. Calculator.
 Let's calculate an expression.
 3. Greatest common divisor.
 In this game you are going to find a greatest commont divisor for two numbers.
 4. Progression.
 A random progression has hidden element - guess a value of it!